red-hat-storage/rhcephpkg/README.rst

   <http://honk.sigxcpu.org/projects/git-buildpackage/manual-html/gbp.html>`_
   suite of tools.

-  The ``clone`` operation uses kerberos for SSH authentication to the Git server.
-If you have not yet installed or configured Kerberos on your system, run ``sudo apt-get install krb5-user`` and set your realm to "REDHAT.COM".
+  The ``clone`` operation uses your SSH key, which must be configured in Gerrit.

 * ``rhcephpkg build`` - Trigger a build in Jenkins.